VincentSchippefilt/VincentSchippefilt.github.io/_drafts/after-cp.md

 1. DurandalJs as UI framework.
 Reasons:
 - none of us had previous experience with full front-end framework in JavaScript, so we needed a framework that was small and simple.
 - we all knew some form of MVC or MVVM, DurandalJs is MVVM.
-- I wanted a framework that any developper could learn completely in a few days (or less)
+- I wanted a framework that any developer could learn completely in a few days (or less)
 - we were able in JavaScript, but not *good*, so when we looked at JavaScript frameworks, we used our back-end eyes.
-That means that we immidiaely hated all frameworks with magic strings everywhere, so no angular.
+That means that we immediately hated all frameworks with magic strings everywhere, so no angular.
-- 2 of us had worked recently with knockoutjs which is the binding framework DurandalJs uses.
+- 2 of us had worked recently with knockouts which is the binding framework DurandalJs uses.
 And we liked it.
 - it was fast enough to use on mobile devices.
 1. Bootstrap + a Theme.
 Reasons:
 - we were not UI experts, I wanted to write literally no CSS.
 - we needed a responsive design, to do mostly forms
 - examples and documentation of Bootstrap are great !
 1. MSTest for unit test of the back-end.
 Reasons:
 - I worked in the past with MSTest and NUnit.
-They were equivalent for the usage I had in mind so I chose 1 less depencency.
+They were equivalent for the usage I had in mind so I chose 1 less dependency.
 1. a JavaScript test framework that we ended up not using.